claroline/Claroline/src/core/Claroline/CoreBundle/Resources/doc/sections/resources.md

 ### Keeping the context

+Your response must extends the workspace layout.

+    {% extends "ClarolineCoreBundle:Workspace:layout.html.twig" %}

 AbstractResource has a mandatory relation to the AbstractWorkspace table.
 The Workspace indicate the context in wich your resource was placed.

-You can find the workspace using

-    $workspace = $resource->getWorkspace();

-Then your response must extends the workspace layout.

-    {% extends "ClarolineCoreBundle:Workspace:layout.html.twig" %}

-This layout requires the **workspace** parameter.
-Its value must be the $workspace you got from the instance.
+A resource is usually opened through the resource manager.
+The resource manager will append the resource breadcrumbs to the url (_breadcrumbs[]=123&...) to keep track of wich path the user chosed to open the resource.
+If a breadcrumbs is present, the Claroline core will automatically find in wich workspace the resource was open (it's the root of the breadcrumbs).

+A fallback is needed if there is no breadcrumbs.
+That's why a _resource parameter is required for the template to work in these cases.

+    render('xxx', array('_resource' => $resource)

+### Redirection

+If you want to navigate inside a resource and keep the context (the breadcrumbs) and allow the navigation inside an activity.
+You must use the twig method _path.
+This method is a copy of the twig path method wich copy the breadcrumbs.

 ### Removing a Resource Plugin